Special Admit Enrollment

 - You are required to meet all academic deadlines.

-- High School Duel (Special Admit) students are exempt from enrollment fees if enrolled in less than 12 units.
-However duel enrolled students must pay the student representation fee, the student health fee, and any course fees.
+- High School Dual (Special Admit) students are exempt from enrollment fees if enrolled up to a maximum of 11 units.
+However dual enrolled students must pay the student representation fee, the student health fee, and any course fees.
 Please see the Schedule of Classes for more information.

 - SRJC is an adult academic learning environment and you are expected to behave accordingly.

-- By signing the front of this form, you agree that you are eligible to enroll as a High School Duel (Special Admit) student and will abide by all SRJC policies and procedures.
+- By signing the front of this form, you agree that you are eligible to enroll as a High School Dual Enrollment (Special Admit) student and will abide by all SRJC policies and procedures.
 Additionally, you agree that you have reviewed these expectations with your parent or guardian.

 - Home schooled students must provide a copy of an Affidavit for Home Schooling, filed with the Department of Education, at the time of submitting this form.